AustinKelsay/LND-DEA/ERROR_HANDLING.md

 - `AppError`: Base class for all application errors
 - `InvoiceError`: For invoice-related errors
-- `LndApiError`: For LND API-related errors
+- `LndApiError`: For LND API-related errors, including status code and response data
 - `Bolt11ParseError`: For Bolt11 invoice parsing errors
 - `DatabaseError`: For database-related errors
 - `ValidationError`: For request validation errors